What do Optometry School Admissions Committees look for in an applicant?

 Although not required, many in the optometry profession run their own practices.
 Business courses (3-6 credits) are strongly encouraged!

-Our Pre-Health Option of our Bachelor of Science degree in Biology covers all of these pre-requisites.
-However, other biology, chemistry and physics degree programs can easily be customized to meet these requirements.
-At Penn State Behrend, you will have a dedicated, personal Pre-Health Advisor who will guide you through the process!
+The Pre-Health Option of our Bachelor of Science degree in Biology covers all of these prerequisites.
+However, other biology, chemistry, and physics degree programs can easily be customized to meet these requirements.
+At Penn State Behrend, you will have a dedicated, personal Pre-Health Adviser who will guide you through the process!

 Shadowing and Volunteering